Face posets of tropical polyhedra and monomial ideals: Face posets

 \subsection{CP-orders}

 Felsner and Kappes \cite{FelsnerKappes:2008} introduced another poset associated to a monomial tropical polyhedron called the \emph{CP-order}.
-Their motivation mainly comes from theorems by Schnyder~\cite{Schnyder:1989} and Brightwell \& Trotter~\cite{BrightwellTrotter:1993}.
-A nice and simple connection between the order dimension of a poset and the boundary of a monomial tropical polyhedron is given in~\cite[Prop.~2]{FelsnerKappes:2008}.
+Their work was motivated by the study of the order dimension of a poset, see in particular~\cite[Prop.~2]{FelsnerKappes:2008}.